 The executive branch is one of three primary parts of the U.S. government—alongside the legislative and the judicial branches—and is responsible for carrying out and executing the nation’s laws.
 The president of the United States is the chief of the executive branch, which also includes the vice president and the rest of the president’s cabinet, 15 executive departments and numerous federal agencies, boards, commissions and committees.

 At the Constitutional Convention in 1787, the framers of the U.S. Constitution worked to build the foundations of a strong federal government.
 But they also wanted to preserve the liberty of individual citizens and ensure the government didn’t abuse its power.

-To that end, the first three articles of the Constitution establish three separate branches of government: the legislative, the executive and the judicial.
+To that end, the first three articles of the Constitution establish the separation of powers and three branches of government: the legislative, the executive and the judicial.

 Article II, Section 1 of the Constitution states: “The executive Power shall be vested in a President of the United States of America.”
 The president not only heads the executive branch of the federal government, but is also head of state and commander-in-chief of the armed forces.

 The modern presidency differs greatly from what the framers intended; initially, they debated the wisdom of having a single president at all, and delegated many of the powers of the executive to Congress.

 But the vision of a strong national leader favored by Alexander Hamilton and his fellow Federalists eventually triumphed over opponents like Thomas Jefferson and James Madison, who favored a relatively weak, limited executive branch.